Registered Massage Therapy: how can it help me?

 - Discomfort from every day and occupational stresses

-- Muscle over-use
+- Muscle over-use and repetitive strains

-- Many chronic pain syndromes
+- Many chronic or acute pain syndromes

 - Reduction in muscle compensatory patterning